Welcome to the Easy MTD help.

 Connection Error

-When Easy MTD in unable to connect to the Internet, a Connection Error window (see Fig. below) is opened after Easy MTD is launched.
+When Easy MTD in unable to connect to the Internet, a Connection Error window (see figure below) is opened after Easy MTD is launched.

 If a proxy is being used, associated settings must be specified so a connection to the Internet can be made.
-Therefore, click the Proxy Settings button.
-Following this, the Proxy window (see fig. below) is opened.
+Therefore, click the Proxy button.

-When an Easy MTD update is available, an Update Available window (see Fig. below) is opened after Easy MTD is launched.
+When an Easy MTD update is available, an Update Available window (see figure below) is opened after Easy MTD is launched.

 Fig. Update Available window